EladB1/The/README.md

 ```

 All user defined types can be typecasted to a `String` using `instance as String` where `instance` is a variable with a `struct` type; the default implementation of this typecasting prints only the public properties and none of the private ones.
 The default `String` typecasting implementation can be changed, but that will be covered further in this document.

+Any struct values not instantiated or set on the instance will be treat as their default values (or an empty struct if they're not a primitive type).
+An empty Struct instance can be declared with `MyType instance = MyType {}`.
+Mutability rules still apply to empty structs.

 ### Named blocks